 Senior Portfolio Assessor

-Cindy Carraway-Wilson has over 20 years of experience in the child, youth and family services field.
-She has extensive experience in program evaluation and outcome measurement, and trains on a variety of topics such as positive youth development, youth participation and asset building, and GLBTQ topics.
+Cindy Carraway-Wilson has over 20 years of experience in the child, youth, and family services field.
+She has extensive experience in program evaluation and outcome measurement, and trains on a variety of topics such as positive youth development, youth participation, and asset building, and LGBTQ+ topics.

 Before coming to Youth Catalytics, she worked as a counselor and mental health therapist in Pennsylvania and at Kids in Crisis in Greenwich, CT.
 She is a member of the training cadre for the Innovation Center for Community and Youth Development and a certified trainer from the Academy for Educational Development.
-She is trains for SMARTsource and the Academy for Competent Youth Work.
+She trains for Youth in Focus and the Academy for Competent Youth Work.

 She has a master’s degree in psychology from Duquesne University.
 She lives in Maine with her husband and two Alaskan huskies.

-Dr. Curry has over 40 years of experience in direct service, supervision, administration, education and training in child and family services.
-He is a recognized leader in the area of human service training and development serving as a Council Member for the National Staff Development and Training Association.
-Dr. Curry’s research and outreach focuses on the human service workforce and profession building in the fields of (1) child and youth work and (2) human service training and development.
-He was the Principal Investigator of the North American Certification Project.
+Dale is Professor Emeritus, Lifespan Development and Educational Sciences at Kent State University.
+He has over 40 years of experience in direct service, supervision, administration, education and training in child and family.
+He is a nationally recognized leader in the area of human service training and development; previously serving as an Executive Board member of the National Staff development and Training Association as well Chair of the association’s Ethics, Trainer Certification, and Evaluation Committees.
+He was also the Vice President of the North American Child and Youth Care Certification Board, serving as Chair of the Research Committee and Principal Investigator of the North American Child Certification Project.

 Frank Eckles, BA, CYC-P